simonminmin/learngit/readme.txt

 git is yym control
-git is simon simon simon
+it is simon simon simon
+hello simon